- Served as bond and disclosure counsel to the Commonwealth of Massachusetts, which issued the first ever green bond in the nation by a state entity.

 - Served as bond counsel to Massachusetts State College Building Authority on a $91 million project revenue green bond.

 - Represented Boston Water and Sewer Commission as bond counsel on a new money and refinancing deal, including an advance refunding.
 We also served as outside counsel on labor, employment, retirement benefit, litigation and related matters having significant impact on the client's credit profile.

-- Served as bond counsel to the Commonwealth of Massachusetts in connection with new money/advance refunding bonds including “green bonds” used to finance a variety of environmentally beneficial projects.
+- Serve as bond counsel to the Commonwealth of Massachusetts in connection with new money and refunding bonds including “green bonds” used to finance a variety of environmentally beneficial projects.

 - Served as bond counsel and disclosure counsel in connection with a combination new money and refunding transaction in the total aggregate amount of $815 million.
 The Commonwealth issued two series of new money bonds in principal amount of $600 million to finance various capital projects of the Commonwealth and a refunding of $215 million.
 Each series was sold through a competitive process and ultimately sold to two different purchasers.